CsillaFarkas/ParetoPick-R/README.md

     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * barplot of implemented measures per optimum
     * plot PCA variables against objectives
-    * add line plot for solutions to improve tradeoff representation
+    * add line plot for solutions to improve tradeoff representation in Analysis tab
     * find a way to select measures and analyse their density/combinations/areas in field
     * representation of "most important" measures that are part of all pareto-optimal solutions